Fairlay/Bitcoin-Betting/README.md

 ## OnHold

-Missettlements happen rarely on Bitcoin Betting, but cannot be avoided.
+Wrong settlements happen rarely, but cannot be avoided at all.
 To be able to resettle markets without having one user left with a negative balance, a certain amount will be placed "OnHold"  up to 24 hours after the last settlement.
-The "OnHold" amount is designed in a way that if any single event of the last 24 hours resettles to a different outcome, that the user will not be left with a negative balance.
+The "OnHold" amount is designed in a way that if any single event of the last 24 hours resettles to any other outcome, the user will not be left with a negative balance.
 It is possible to disable "OnHold" by paying a certain insurance fee.
 The insurance fee is dependent on the Sport and Competition.
 Here the current list:

     ESPORTS  0.004m
     BITCOIN  0m